 - How to choose the best bank account for you

-- How to select the best credit card as a newcomer
+- How to select the best credit card for you

 Most newcomers opt for one of the “Big Five” banks, given their size and presence across the country.
 By market capitalization, these include Royal Bank of Canada (RBC), Toronto-Dominion Bank (TD), Bank of Nova Scotia (Scotiabank), Bank of Montreal (BMO), and Canadian Imperial Bank of Commerce (CIBC).